 Any articulation with "RR" in its name uses round robin technology.
-Those with an "x3," "x4," or the like in the name, use 3, 4, or more different samples for each note
+Those with an "x3," "x4," or the like in the name, use 3, 4, or more different samples for each note.
+Or in this library, check the third column in the tables of instruments: if that column contains a number other than 1, then it's a round robin instrument.

 There's one potential problem with round robin technology, and one way to solve it is the Round Robin Reset button.
 The PLAY Engine remembers which sample should be played the next time the note sounds.
-If, for example, a round-robin patch contains two samples, A and B, and a piece uses that note 7 times, the PLAY Engine plays A B A B A B A. If the piece is played again from the beginning, the engine will play starting with B, because that's next in order.
+If, for example, a round-robin patch contains two samples, A and B, and a piece uses that note 7 times over the whole piece, the PLAY Engine plays A B A B A B A. If the piece is played again from the beginning, the engine will play starting with B, because that's next in order.
 The second rendition will be subtly different.
 Being able to reset all round-robin articulations to the beginning of the cycle allows for consistent playback.